Categorical data

 • right refers to whether or not the right edge should be inclusive or not (<= rather than < if true).

-Why integers?#
+Why numerics?

-• The first one is that using integers allows us to add an order to our categories.
+You might be wondering why we limit labels to numerics in the previous function.
+Strings are more expressive and easier to understand.
+Using numerics allows us to add an order to our categories.
 While not all categorical data is ordered, some of it is (and the one that comes from quantization definitely is).
 In many cases, computations may require this order to work correctly.

 In the next section we will learn how to combine multiple tables.
 This feature is one of the most important to allow for data sharing, as it will allow us to consolidate data from multiple sources into one.